 Lastly, by staying in one place for extended periods of time, we can explore each area in detail.
 I feel like if we were jumping around from place to place all the time, we would only be checking out the big attractions of an area and we would miss a lot of little hidden gems.
 There are a lot of really cool places that hardly anyone ever heard of or that don’t make the news.
 Sometimes you find them by google searching an area (which we love to do), talking to the locals, or even by accident.
 Some of these “gems” are on our website under the “All About RV’ing” tab in a menu titled “Cool Day Trips.”

 We also love having full hookups.
 No worries about where to dump tanks, conserving water, or whether our batteries will make the day/night.
 We have no worries if there is a problem with our shower or bathroom.
 We just use the campground facilities until we repair ours.
 If you stay at campgrounds for longer periods of time, it’s also cheaper.
 Monthly rates are much less than daily or even weekly rates.
 We look at the campgrounds as a home base to explore the area.

 We realize there are numerous things that you can do to set your rig up for non-campground camping.
 Solar panels, deep cycle batteries, and generators are the most popular.
 Some people even use composting toilets.
 Again, not wrong but for us not interested.

 The Bottom Line

 The bottom line is that you have to do what’s best for your situation.
 Do what works for you.
 There is no right or wrong way.
 That’s the beauty of it.
 My only advice would be to plan for your basic needs.
-If you have them covered, your ready.
+If you have them covered, you are ready.
 Now go out and RV!!!